U.S. Route 431: Original U.S. Route 241

 U.S. Route 241 (US 241) was formed in 1930.
 It went from US 231 in Dothan, Alabama to US 41 in Murfreesboro, Tennessee.
 The route of the highway went north from Phenix City to Opelika.
 From there, it traveled north through Alexander City, Goodwater, Sylacauga, and Talladega before entering Oxford.
 It also went north through Anniston, Gadsden, Boaz, Albertville and Guntersville (on what is now SR 205).
 It then went through New Hope, and Owens Cross Roads (on a road currently named "Old Highway 431") before reaching its former northern terminus in Huntsville.
 Around 1952, the terminus was truncated and the route was extended north, entering Tennessee and went through Fayetteville and ended up in Shelbyville.

 In 1953, US 241 was decommissioned.
-However, since US 431 was being extended northward from Alabama and into Tennessee and Kentucky.
-The lost section from Oxford to Huntsville gained the US 431 designation.
-The route was then later redesignated along SR 37 route, through Opelika, Alexander, Goodwater, Sylacauga, and Talladega.
+However, since US 431 was being extended northward from Alabama and into Tennessee and Kentucky, the lost section from Oxford to Huntsville gained the US 431 designation.
+The route was then later redesignated along SR 37, through Opelika, Alexander, Goodwater, Sylacauga, and Talladega.
 However, the Sylacauga to Opelika section of the original highway did gain the US 280 designation.
 From Opelika to Phenix City, the final section of the decommissioned US 241 gained the US 431 designation.